TayabaStrack/latestupd/README.md

 # latestupd
 problems for another day
 admin
-- notifications (all except profile)
+- notifications (all except profile & dashboard)
 - new code for updating profile picture on other pages (all except profile)